This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 service in the service project.

-The global external HTTP(S) load balancers are implemented by many proxies called Google Front Ends (GFEs).
+The global external Application Load Balancers are implemented by many proxies called Google Front Ends (GFEs).
 There isn't just a single proxy.
 In Premium Tier, the same global external IP address is advertised from various points of presence, and client requests are directed to the client's nearest GFE.

 Depending on where your clients are, multiple GFEs can initiate HTTP(S)